 This will help us greatly in understanding not just TCP/IP comms but if you’re going to sit any kind of entry level networking exam to gain a certification then this is what you most certainly will need to memorise, the TCP/IP model, the OSI model and how they both map to each other.

 If you’re like me and you learn by doing, then it will most likely take a while before you remember these models as it is all theoretical.
 No practical learning can be achieved here I’m afraid to say.

 Don’t let this discourage you from learning TCP/IP though, it’s just a hurdle we all need to go through.
-It’s not particularly difficult to understand what’s going on, just remembering the orders can be a little hard but this is where a mnemonic will eventually burn into your mind that you will never forget.
+It’s not particularly difficult to understand what’s going on, just remembering the orders can be a little hard.

 Ports, port numbers and sockets